Agra railway division

-Agra railway division is one of the three railway divisions under North Central Railway zone of Indian Railways.
+Agra railway division is one of the three railway divisions under the jurisdiction of North Central Railway zone of the Indian Railways.
 This railway division was formed on 1 April 2003 and its headquarter is located at Agra in the state of Uttar Pradesh of India.

-Allahabad railway division and Jhansi railway division are the other two railway divisions under NCR Zone headquartered at Allahabad.
+Prayagraj railway division and Jhansi railway division are the other two railway divisions under NCR Zone headquartered at Prayagraj.

 Gatimaan Express, which is the fastest train in India also run across the Agra division.
+Vande Bharat also has stoppages at Mathura and Agra Cantt railway station of North Central Railway.

+List of Railway Stations under Amrit Bharat Station Scheme: